Sensationalism: Language

-The teaser
+Teaser

-David Berube considers the use of headlines to be the primary way sensationalism manifests in media, by creating teasers that use emotion to try and capture the attention of an audience even if the headline exaggerates or is otherwise misleading.
+David M. Berube considers the use of headlines to be the primary way sensationalism manifests in media, by creating teasers that use emotion to try and capture the attention of an audience even if the headline exaggerates or is otherwise misleading.
 In YouTube videos, the thumbnail image of a video can similarly mislead audiences.

 Fearmongering

 The use of fearmongering is sometimes used by media outlets as well to gain attention to their content.

 Impacts

 Zeynep Tufecki argues that it's easier to shift the "Overton window" online thanks to algorithms replacing traditional gatekeepers of journalism.

-C.P.
-Chandrasekhar argues that news outlets are at a higher risk of releasing content that is false because of how quickly news is circulated through the internet in order to capitalize on those views and clicks for profit.
+C. P. Chandrasekhar argues that news outlets are at a higher risk of releasing content that is false because of how quickly news is circulated through the internet in order to capitalize on those views and clicks for profit.
 Joe Sommerlad criticized algorithms used by Google News for not promoting more trustworthy sources.

 Distortion of events

 Overrepresentation of crime

 One of the most prominent and most covered news topics is crime being represented disproportionately to other social problems.
 Most often what is covered is the "accounts of the commission of crime and law-enforcement activities."
 A lesser amount but still significant level is given to court proceedings and the least related to corrections giving the public a limited understand of the criminal justice system and the social contexts of crime.